documize/community/README.md

 # Documize Community Edition

-To discover how Documize aims to be helpful, please visit https://documize.com
+To discover Documize please visit https://documize.com

 Documize® is a registered trade mark of Documize Inc.